TMRJIJ/Johnson-Music-for-Mac/README.md

 # Legal

-Under the MIT License, this is open sourced and free for all to use, modify, and sell as long as you cite the direck link to this repository and the link to Vebto's Script hosted on CodeCanyon
+Under the MIT License, this is open sourced and free for all to use, modify, and sell as long as you cite the direck link to this repository